2014 Algerian Air Force C-130 crash: Weather conditions

 Algerian defence ministry said the crash was likely caused by bad weather, including a storm and cascading snow, which Algerian aviation experts said most likely had led to poor visibility.

 According to AccuWeather, at the time of the crash "an area of low pressure moving through the region was producing widespread showers mixed with snow in the higher terrain of the area"; meteorologist Eric Leister added that, "along with the rain and snow, wind gusts more than 30 mph were reported in several locations in the region".

 Accident

 Contact with the aircraft was reportedly lost between Constantine and Oum El Bouaghi just before noon and air traffic controllers dispatched helicopters to search for it.
 The sole survivor, a soldier, was taken to a military hospital in Constantine due to injuries from head trauma.
 The passengers included soldiers and members of their families.

 Aircraft

 The aircraft was a US-manufactured C-130 Hercules with the registration number 7T-WHM.
 Lockheed Martin confirmed it sold C-130H aircraft to Algeria from 1981 to 1990.
 As of 2011, Algeria had 16 of the type according to FlightGlobal.

 Investigation

 Recovery teams located one of the two flight recorders, according to El Watan.
-Emergency services had recovered 76 bodies from the site.
+Emergency services recovered 76 bodies from the site.